musfique113/PracticingUiDesign1-Flutter/README.md

-# Flutter FitnessUI App
+# Practicing Ui Design
 This is a Flutter app that implements the UI design for a fitness app's home screen.
 The app is built using the Dart programming language and the Flutter framework.

 ## Features

-The Flutter FitnessUI app implements the following features:
+The Flutter practice UI implements the following features:

 - A home screen with a header, a search bar, and a list of categories.